kermitt2/grobid_client_python/Readme.md

 ## Requirements

-This client has been developed and was tested with Python `3.5`-`3.8` and should work with any higher `3.*` versions.
-It does not require any dependencies beyond the standard Python ones.
+This client has been developed and was tested with Python `3.5`-`3.9` and should work with any higher `3.*` versions.
+It uses `requests` as dependency beyond the Standard Python Library.

 ## Install